 9. Be your own mover

 I’ve lived all over the country and have never paid a professional mover.
-That being said, the process of moving everything myself ranks right up there with getting a root canal or colonoscopy.
+That being said, the process of moving everything myself ranks right up there with getting a root canal.

 The best piece of advice is one I already offered: lighten the load.
 The next best thing you can do is clearly label all boxes so they end up in the right room in your new home.
 Stack them near exits so the room is easily accessible.